espressomd/espresso/doc/sphinx/system_setup.rst

 The different thermostats available in |es| will be described in the following subsections.

 You may combine different thermostats at your own risk by turning them on one by one.
+The list of active thermostats can be cleared at any time with :py:meth:`system.thermostat.turn_off() <espressomd.thermostat.Thermostat.turn_off>`.
+Not all combinations of thermostats are allowed, though (see :py:func:`espressomd.thermostat.AssertThermostatType` for details).
 Note that there is only one temperature for all thermostats, although for some thermostats like the Langevin thermostat, particles can be assigned individual temperatures.